TiffanyAnn/pyss/README.txt

 Repository for the Scheduler Simulator.
-Work notes are currently in Google Notes, ask Ori Peleg about them.
+Original code from https://code.google.com/archive/p/pyss/ See wiki for notes from the original code repository